 ‘This is an excellent book… The book explores not only how to trace upper class ancestors but the probability of finding such people anyway.
 Gateway [ancestors] are explored in detail.
 The approach is always down-to-earth but still enjoyable.
 This book is highly recommended’.
 The Genealogists’ Magazine, the journal of the Society of Genealogists, vol. 31, no. 2, June 2013, p.
 73.

 Tracing Your Aristocratic Ancestors was the subject of my regular column in The Highlander magazine (July/August 2013) and it was the prize in a reader offer in the same magazine (p.
 51).

 ‘Describes all the sources that researchers can use to explore this fascinating subject…’, Family Chronicle, September/October 2013, p.
 47.

-Cited as a recommended reading in Colin Waters’s article “Do you have royal blood”, Your Family Tree, February 2015, p.
+Tracing Your Aristocratic Ancestors was cited as a recommended reading in Colin Waters’s article “Do you have royal blood”, Your Family Tree, February 2015, p.
 33.

 “Your book, Aristocratic Ancestors, arrived while I was out of town, and I just started dipping into it day before yesterday… I enjoyed your discussion of the reasons why people might be especially interested in their aristocratic ancestors, other than snobbery.
 The idea that notable ancestors might be inspiring to the present generation particularly caught my attention… thank you again for an enjoyable and really useful book.
 You bring a definite savoir-faire to the whole topic that is quite refreshing”. – Dr Paul Coverdale Bartlett, organiser of the Coverdale DNA project, May 2015.